 My roots in midwifery started to grow many years before my first pregnancy.
-In the late 90’s, I was a graduate student at UC Davis studying ecology and pursuing what I thought would be my life’s work in marine biology when I met a woman who made a deep impression on me.
-She was a friend of a friend, and I only met her once, but in that short meeting I learned that she had her babies at home.
+In the late 90s, I was a graduate student at UC Davis studying ecology and pursuing what I thought would be my life’s work in marine biology when I met a woman who made a deep impression on me.
+She was a friend of a friend, and I only met her once, but in that short meeting, I learned that she had her babies at home.

-The care I received from midwives during my first pregnancy, birth, and postpartum (2002-2003), cemented my desires to become a midwife; I wanted to support other women and their partners and families through this time of introspection and change.
+The care I received from midwives during my first pregnancy, birth, and postpartum (2002-2003), cemented my desires to become a midwife; I wanted to support other people and their partners and families through this time of introspection and change.
 I had gained confidence and pride in myself from my experience and felt there would be a place for me in helping others do the same.
 However, it wasn’t until 2008 that I was able to become a childbirth educator and doula.
-I enjoyed getting to know couples as I informed them about prenatal tests, birth processes, and techniques for coping with labor; it was rewarding to see women and babies flourish and to counsel them on nutrition and exercise.
+I enjoyed getting to know people as I informed them about prenatal tests, birth processes, and techniques for coping with labor; it was rewarding to see pregnant people and babies flourish and to counsel them on nutrition and exercise.
 Then in 2010, I became a midwife’s assistant and a midwifery student.
 I received my license in 2015.
 My journey toward midwifery has been long, but rewarding.
 I have been touched by every family I have met.
-This life as a midwife feels right to me, and I look forward to many years of meeting and supporting women and their families as they navigate their own journeys through pregnancy, birth, and beyond.
+This life as a midwife feels right to me, and I look forward to many years of meeting and supporting individuals and families as they navigate their own journeys through pregnancy, birth, and beyond.